 The scale of social media usage data can interfere with its study, and this facility was built with that in mind.
 The social media lab is equipped with tools to collect, visualize and analyze data with super-servers and computers, and a 96″ touch video wall that allows for the visualization of massive data for the identification of patterns and trends.
 It allows researchers to dig way down into the data for truly useful, specific information.

 The idea is to identify and analyze communications for a better understanding of how people use social media, along with its impact on organizations and society.
 The study conclusions are applied to the development of deeply analytical tools that can be used to grab and decipher information, allowing for more effective use of social media.
 Tools currently in development include rDmap (Research Discovery Map), AcademiaMap, and Netlytic.
-Current tools on the market do allow for some monitoring and analysis, with Canada’s HootSuite being the number one choice of top brands, according to Pingdom.
+Current tools on the market do allow for some monitoring and analysis.
 The goal of the lab is to take data analytics to whole new level.

 Peggy Cunningham, Dean and Professor, Faculty of Management says, “The new Social Media Lab at the Faculty of Management is a world-class research facility.
 Work done here will help businesses, government and not-for-profit organizations understand the context of our social interactions online and how these interactions help shape and influence our society.”